MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-audit-mode-overview.md

 To use this method, the driver supplied by the IHV has to already be extracted out into INF, SYS, CAT, etc. files, or be an MSI or EXE package that can be extracted.
 This method can also be used to [add drivers to an offline mounted image](/windows-hardware/manufacture/desktop/add-and-remove-drivers-to-an-offline-windows-image).

 1. If the driver is distributed as an MSI or EXE, copy the driver package provided by the IHV into a folder on the IoT device (we use C:\Drivers in our example).
-If the driver package is an .msi or .exe, extract the contents into a folder.
+If the driver package is a .msi or .exe, extract the contents into a folder.

 2. Open an Administrative Command Prompt and use DISM to add all the drivers in the folder.